couch-consulting/bayes_insurance_java/README.md

 * Last column contains evaluation information (e.g. Assigned product A/B).
 Only two evaluation results exist (e.g. A and B)
 * Values separated by semicolon
 * No usage of quotes
-* "Empty" values are marked with "n.a."
+* "Empty" numeric values are marked with "n.a.", non numeric vales can not be empty
 * Number values minimum are 0
+* no empty lines

 ### "netConnections" CSV File
 * First element is target, rest of row are elements that point to the first element